Detects fire and CO threats

 The battery compartment will only shut if the batteries have been installed properly.
 We like this extra safeguard as it ensures our alarm is always functioning correctly.

 First Alert Battery-Operated Talking Combination Smoke and Carbon Monoxide Alarm: Another reliable company is First Alert.
 The brand’s Battery-Operated Talking Combination Smoke and Carbon Monoxide Alarm has many of the same features as the Kidde and it comes at a similar price—just under $50.
 Like the Kidde, it can also tell you where the danger originated in your home.
 If you have other First Alert products in your home, this alarm may work better for you.

 Having the smoke and carbon monoxide detectors integrated in one alarm makes the unit less intrusive to our decor and faster to install.
 Given the price, performance (based on Kidde-recommend test runs), and the fact that you can easily swap out Kidde products using the same mount, we think this is a smart buy.

-- Product Name Battery-Operated Combination Smoke and Carbon Monoxide Alarm
+- Product Name Battery-Operated Combination Smoke/Carbon Monoxide Alarm with Voice Warning

 - Product Brand Kidde

 - Product Dimensions 5.6 x 5.6 x 1.8 in.